Multiple functional bulk passivator pyrimidine derivative stabilizing perovskite precursors for efficient carbon-based perovskite solar cells

 Abstract

-Over the past decades, perovskite solar cells (PSCs) have gained great research attention attributing to their promising future to be alternative energy sources.
-Even with exceptional high power conversion efficiency (PCE) up to 27.3%, chemical instability of perovskite precursors, induced by the undesirable transition of [PbI6]4- octahedron and the high volatility of organic cations, is a big obstacle in achieving high efficiency and superior long-term stability of PSCs, thus restricting their industrial production and practical application.
-Herein, stability of perovskite precursor solution was modulated by introducing a multifunctional passivator ethyl4-amino-2-mercapto-5-pyrimidinecarboxylate (AMPM).
-The AMPM with electron-donating and electron-accepting groups can interact with perovskite precursor through coordination and hydrogen bonds.
-Thus, it effectively dissociates face- and edge-shared [PbI6]4- octahedral aggregates, enhancing precursor colloidal dispersion, improving precursor stability and driving the reorganization into corner-shared [PbI6]4-.
-Additionally, AMPM preferentially increased the relative abundance of higher-Miller-index (220) and (310) planes while preserving the predominance of the primary (110) facet, thereby reducing perovskite defect state density and improving the charge extraction.
-As results, compared with the control carbon-based PSCs (C-PSCs), the champion PCE of the C-PSCs was increased up to 18.48% via AMPM treatment in perovskite bulk films.
-The PCE of the AMPM treated C-PSCs retained 90% of the initial PCE after stored at 30%-40% relative humidity for 50 days, compared with that of less than 47% for the original device.
-This research provides a novel approach to fabricate high-performance and durable perovskite based optoelectronic devices by tuning properties of the precursor materials via colloidal chemistry.
+Over the past few decades, perovskite solar cells (PSCs) have attracted great research attention attributed to their promising future as alternative energy sources.
+Even with exceptionally high power conversion efficiency (PCE) up to 27.3%, the chemical instability of perovskite precursors, induced by the undesirable transition of [PbI6]4− octahedron and the high volatility of organic cations, is a big obstacle in achieving high efficiency and superior long-term stability of PSCs, thus restricting their industrial production and practical application.
+Herein, the stability of perovskite precursor solution was modulated by introducing a multifunctional passivator: ethyl-4-amino-2-mercapto-5-pyrimidinecarboxylate (AMPM).
+AMPM with electron-donating and electron-accepting groups can interact with perovskite precursor through coordination and hydrogen bonds.
+Thus, it effectively dissociates face- and edge-shared [PbI6]4− octahedral aggregates, enhancing precursor colloidal dispersion, improving precursor stability and driving a reorganization into corner-shared [PbI6]4−.
+Additionally, AMPM preferentially increases the relative abundance of higher-Miller-index (220) and (310) planes while preserving the predominance of the primary (110) facet, thereby reducing perovskite defect state density and improving charge extraction.
+As a result, compared with the control carbon-based PSCs (C-PSCs), the champion PCE of the C-PSCs was increased up to 18.48% via AMPM treatment in perovskite bulk films.
+The PCE of the AMPM-treated C-PSCs retained 90% of the initial value after storage at 30–40% relative humidity for 50 days, compared with that of less than 47% for the original device.
+This research provides a novel approach to fabricate high-performance and durable perovskite-based optoelectronic devices by tuning the properties of the precursor materials via colloidal chemistry.